Swarnlataaa/classic_prob_repo/README.md

 cd first-contributions
 ```

-Now create a branch using the `git switch` command:
+Now create a branch using the `git switch`  and `git checkout` command:

 ```
 git switch -c your-new-branch-name